postgrespro/mmts/generations2.md

 us?
 One idea is to collect with heartbeats also last_online_in of neightbours.
 And whenever current generation doesn't include us, before initiaing voting in
-1) we recover from any node which is online in this generation until lag is less than some configured bound.
+1) we recover from any node which is online in this generation until lag is less than some configured bound (or just to last fsync as currently).

 Whom to propose exactly?
 Generally, a clique, but here is a kind of issue: we shouldn't propose other nodes if they were not present in current gen even if